 Hot water bottle – a stoneware "piggy" with which to warm the bed on cold nights.

 Tin lunch pail – of the kind most children took to school.
+William's wife Viola Maude White Roedde worked as a school teacher for a time.

 Box camera – state of the art model of the 1890's (uses roll film).